-To get more resources on the PEARL project, mentoring tips, and ‘down and dirty’ survey techniques, watch an archive of the video and view the related resources.
+To get more resources on the PEARL project, mentoring tips, and ‘down and dirty’ survey techniques, watch a recording of the webinar and view the related resources.

 [Images: Barbara Blake and Louise W. Greene, 2011 and 2012 PEARL cohorts with mentors.]